splitio/split-openfeature-provider-swift/README.md

 }
 ```

-Refer to this official documentation to see the supported events:
+Refer to the official Open Feature documentation to see the supported events: https://openfeature.dev/specification/types#provider-events

 ## Contributing
 Please see [Contributors Guide](CONTRIBUTORS-GUIDE.md) to find all you need to submit a Pull Request (PR).